K-PaaS/application-platform-guide-eng/user_guide/development_application/eclipse_plugin.md

 ### 5.2 Application List Check

 Double-click the open platform server to check the application list to run the server editor.
-List of deployed applications can be found from the application list found at the editor.
+A list of deployed applications can be found in the application list found in the editor.
 ![](./images/openpaas-eclipse/image67.png)

 ### 5.3 Application Route Management

 1. Double-click the Open Platform of the application route to manage and execute the server editor.
-    Find “Route” list from the editor.
+    Find the “Route” list from the editor.
     Click “Remove…” button.
     ![](./images/openpaas-eclipse/image68.png)

 2. “Cloud Route List” dialog box appears.
-This dialog box allows to check or remove cloud route list.
+This dialog box allows to check or remove the cloud route list.
     Click the route to remove and click “Remove” then click “Finish” to complete deleting the route.
     Click “Cancel” and the routes to be deleted will be restored.
     ![](./images/openpaas-eclipse/image70.png)

 ### 5.4 Application Instance Management

-Double-click Open platform server to manage application routes and run the server editor.
+Double-click the Open platform server to manage application routes and run the server editor.
 Find the application list from the editor and locate and click the application from the list to manage the instance.
 ![](./images/openpaas-eclipse/image72.png)

 Various information about the application instance is displayed on the right screen of the editor.
-Informations shown are as follows:
+Information shown is as follows:
-* General : Name, Start Status, Mapping URL, Number of Instance, Manifest
+* General: Name, Start Status, Mapping URL, Number of Instances, Manifest
-* General(Apllication restart required) : Memory Limit , Environment Variable
+* General(Application restart required): Memory Limit, Environment Variable
-* Application Behavior : Restart, Stop, Update and Restart, Deployment, Debug
+* Application Behavior: Restart, Stop, Update and Restart, Deployment, Debug
-* Application Servicepack List : Name , vendor, plan, version
+* Application Servicepack List: Name, vendor, plan, version
-* Instance List : Host, Port, CPU, Memory, Disk, run hour
+* Instance List: Host, Port, CPU, Memory, Disk, run hour

 ##### Check Mapped URL List

-1. Locate the mapped URL list item in the General section..
+1. Locate the mapped URL list item in the General section.
       Click the “Pencil” icon.
      ![](./images/openpaas-eclipse/image73.png)

 2. “Create Mapped URL” dialog box appears.
       This dialog box lets you manage ”Mapped URL”.
-      List of “Mapped URL” can be found at the fist page of the dialog box.
+      A list of “Mapped URLs” can be found on the first page of the dialog box.

 ##### Add Mapped URL

 1. Do [***“Check Mapped URL List”***](#매핑된-url-목록-조회) process.

-2. Click “Add” button at the right to add “URL to be mapped”.
+2. Click the “Add” button at the right to add “URL to be mapped”.
     ![](./images/openpaas-eclipse/image75.png)

 3. “Add or Modify Application URL” dialog box appears.
 Applications can be added through this dialog box.